danielpowney/my-chatbot/readme.txt

 A artificial intelligent chatbot for WordPress powered by Dialogflow (formerly API.AI).
 [View Demo](https://danielpowney.com/my-chatbot-demo?utm_source=view-demo&utm_medium=free-plugin&utm_campaign=readme).

 * Create your own branded chatbot
 * Assume the appearance of a Dialogflow supported messaging platform to display rich message content.
-Quick Replies and Image rich messages are supported.
+Currently supports quick replies and images for Facebook, and displays these as messages to your website chatbot visitors.
 * Add hyperlinks in response message content using HTML markup.
 * An overlay can be added on every page to display the chatbot.
 The overlay can toggle up or down.
 * A shortcode and widget are available to display the chatbot.
 * Settings with color pickers for backgrounds and fonts, custom text (e.g. powered by) and opacity for old conversation bubbles.
 * Lightweight and super fast as it uses the Dialogflow Agent API to process natural language queries.
 * Enable the chatbot overlay to be displayed on specific posts.
+* Secure.
+API authentication is server-side.
 * In-built template system and plenty of extensible WordPress action hooks & filters.

 **[my_chatbot] Shortcode**